-In 2019 and 2020, the 5G chipset market has seen several announcements that points to both an increased maturity and competition on the market.
-While Qualcomm has announced its third generation discrete 5G baseband, the X60, aimed at the high-end portion of the market, several midend 5G chipsets have been announced, not only by Qualcomm, but also its competitors.
-While first integrated 5G SoC announced can be dated back to September 2019 with the Samsung Exynos 980, followed by Huawei/HiSilicon Kirin 990 5G, all targeting the high end market, the end of 2019 and beginning of 2020 has seen several other 5G SoC announced and launched by Qualcomm (SD765/765G with its updated version the SD 768), Huawei (Kirin 820 and 985 5G), Samsung (Exynos 880) and Mediatek (Dimensity 1000L and 1000+ as well as the lower end Dimensity 820).
+While first integrated 5G SoC announced can be dated back to September 2019 with the Samsung Exynos 980, followed by Huawei/HiSilicon Kirin 990 5G, all targeting the high end market, the end of 2019 and the course of 2020 has seen several other 5G SoC announced and launched by Qualcomm (SD765/765G with its updated version the SD 768), Huawei (Kirin 820 and 985 5G), Samsung (Exynos 880) and Mediatek (Dimensity 1000L and 1000+ as well as the lower end Dimensity 820; 720, 700).
+This is not anecdotal as the gist of the new chipsets announcement are now System on Chips integrating one baseband with capabilities adapted to the price tear of the targeted device .
+This can be seen in the figure below that shows there are now more 5G SoC than discrete 5G baseband on the market and that this trend has only expanded since our last update in September 2020.